djmahe4/web3-learnings/misc/README.md

-Just me being curious about things and using Chat GPT XD
+Just me being curious about things and using Chat GPT xD